MicrosoftDocs/minecraft-creator/creator/Documents/CameraTutorialFreeCameraPreset.md

 `/camera @a fade time 3 2 3`

 The target is set to `@a`, so that the fade will be seen by all players.
-You could also set it so that only the player sees the fade.
+You can also set it so that only the player sees the fade.

 ![Animation of a player in a Minecraft world using commands to make the screen dim to black.](Media/CameraCommand/fade_time.gif)